asymmetric-effort/crsce/docs/Gpu/Abstract/Gpu-Emulator-Ipc-Protocol-Specification.md

 - Parent sends a serialized IpcHeader to toChildFd_.
 - Child reads the IpcHeader, dispatches to the matching handler.
-- Handler optionally sends an IpcResponseMsg to fromChildFd_.
+- Handler optionally sends an ResponseMsg to fromChildFd_.
-- Parent reads and deserializes the IpcResponseMsg.
+- Parent reads and deserializes the ResponseMsg.

 ## Command Header Format (IpcHeader)